veciata/Dot-files/README.md

-# Hyprland Configuration for a 2 Monitor Setup
+# Hyprland Configuration for my 2 Monitor Setup

 Welcome to my Hyprland configuration repository!
 This setup is optimized for a dual monitor system.